EDUCBA

 Uses

 • Common tasks are automated by it.
-For example, if you want to take a backup of your home directory and upload it on a server, you can write a script and schedule to run it daily or weekly.
+For example, if you want to take a backup of your home directory and upload it to a server, you can write a script and schedule to run it daily or weekly.

 • You can do many more things whenever you log in to your system by writing a script and calling it from .shrc/.bashrc/.zshrc (it depends on the source path).